-The 2020 Asheville Wine Competitions Coming Soon!
+The 2020 Asheville Wine Competitions are open for entry!

 The ASHEVILLE WINE COMPETITIONS are open to any commercially produced wines from anywhere in the world.
 Competition will be held at the Lenoir Rhyne University Asheville Graduate Center.
 The French Broad Vignerons will provide wine judging panels supervised by American Wine Society certified wine judges.

 The Asheville Wine Competitions are sponsored by Lenoir-Rhyne University.

 The entry process requires a two part entry form.

 - A Wine Entry Form (for either Vinifera & Hybrid Wines or Muscadine & Fruit Wines) to be completed by each winery, representative agents or importers, and,

 - A Bottle Entry Form for each wine will be submitted.
 The data on the Bottle Entry will be used used to flight all competition entries.
 Please complete these entry forms carefully.

 Please be as accurate as possible with your residual sugar (RS) information.
 Wines with no Residual Sugar information will be considered dry and judged accordingly.